graphaware/neo4j-framework/tx-executor/README.md

 This (Maven) module is part of the [GraphAware Neo4j Framework](https://github.com/graphaware/neo4j-framework).

+The target audience of this module are advanced Neo4j users, mostly Java developers.

 ### Getting the Module

 Add the following snippet to your pom.xml: